 Where to eat in Jersey

 Do you like seafood?
 Well, you’re going to like Jersey.

 I scarfed down a plate of Fruits de Mer (pictured) at Quayside Bistro in St. Helier, which has a lovely view over the town’s harbour and is the largest seafood restaurant in Jersey.

-Whether you go for the animals, for the heritage, or even for a weekend escape to the beach – you won’t regret any time spent in the sunniest place in the British Isles.
+Whether you go for the animals, for the heritage, or even for a weekend escape to the beach, you won’t regret spending a weekend in Jersey or any time really in the Channel Islands.